MohauMushi/FluxStore-App/README.md

   - Associated tags
   - Rating and stock information
   - User reviews with reviewer name, date, comment, and rating
+  - Option to sort reviews by date or rating

+### Searching and Filtering

+- Use the search bar on the navbar to find products by title or partial title.
+- Filter products by selecting categories from the provided options.
+- Sort products by price in ascending or descending order.
+- The URL will update to reflect your current search, filter, and sort options.

 ### Navigating the Application

-- Use the navigation controls to move between the product grid and individual product pages.
-- The app URL will update to reflect the current page you're viewing.
+- Your applied filtering, sorting, and searching preferences will be maintained when returning to the product list from a detailed product view.
+- Reset all filtering, sorting, and searching options at once to return to the default product view.

 ## Developer Information

 ### Fetching Products

-- The first 20 products are fetched from `https://next-ecommerce-api.vercel.app/products`.
+- Products are fetched from `https://next-ecommerce-api.vercel.app/products` with support for search, filter, sort, and pagination parameters.
-- Subsequent pages of 20 products are fetched as users navigate.
-- Implement skipping to fetch only necessary product data for the current page.
+- A single function handles fetching filtered and sorted results from the API.

 ### Error Handling